You want smart political talk without the meltdowns?

 We filed this against the government, the Biden administration.

-And that is again a very different thing now because we're alleged and now proved, proved that the government is specifically directing these social media companies to do something or take something down or deplatform something, and that violates the First Amendment.
+And that is, again, a very different thing now because we're alleged and now proved, proved that the government is specifically directing these social media companies to do something or take something down or deplatform something.

-What if what happens in a case like this?
+What happens in a case like this?

-Um, and then preventing the public from seeing content that is so relevant that it would impact a presidential election.
+To be more accurate, I think they would be all complicit together because they have a shared worldview and then preventing the public from seeing content that is so relevant that it would impact a presidential election.

-Yeah, I think that yeah, no, I think there's three kind of results here.
+Yeah, I think that, yeah, no, I think there's three kind of results here.

-It's the it's the discovery phase, it's the investigation.
+It's the investigation.

 It's getting this stuff out there and sort of open sourcing this so people can finally form their own opinions and understand what has been going on.